aazhbd/AutoDeploy/README.md

 # Developer's System

-It automatically deploys a Ubuntu 16.04 LTS (Xenial Xerus) with all necessary settings and software to develop Python and PHP7 projects.
+It automatically deploys a Ubuntu 15.04 (Vivid Vervet) with all necessary settings and software to develop Python and PHP projects.
 It will provision the system using vagrant with settings for virtualbox, deploys with ArtWeb.

-A Linux system with Xenial Xerus and it automatically provisions the system with Apache2, PHP7, MySQL and MySQL related PHP packages, Adminer for database admin, also includes Python and related tools.
+It deploys a Linux system with Vivid Vervet and automatically provisions the system with Apache2, PHP5, MySQL and MySQL related PHP packages, Adminer for database admin, also includes Python and related tools.

 #### Install prerequisites:
 ---------------------------